 To configure the AWS CLI on your host machine, enter the following command in the terminal viewport:

-The CLI will have prompts requesting inputs for four parameters.
+The CLI will prompt you to input four parameters.
 The fields should be filled out similar to below, with the corresponding access key Id and secret access key that was retrieved earlier for your IAM user:

 AWS Access Key ID [None]: EXAMPLEKEYIDEXAMPLE AWS Secret Access Key [None]: EXAMPLEtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY Default region name [None]: us-west-2 Default output format [None]: json

 With everything configured as described above, it is now time to test your AWS CLI to ensure it is working properly.
 First, you will verify the CLI is installed, and then validate the configuration.

 To check the CLI is installed correctly, we will use the version option.
 A successful installation will output the AWS CLI version (if you receive errors, visit the troubleshooting guide):